 The Division serves over 140,000 customers and processes approximately $300 million of annual billings.
 UB&C receives more than 170,000 customer calls and processes roughly 170,000 counter transactions annually.

-There are currently five sections within UB&C – Administration, Customer Service, Collections and Field Service, Payments and Special Billings, and the Satellite Manchester Center Office.
+There are currently four sections within UB&C – Administration, Customer Service, Collections and Field Service, Payments and Special Billings.
 Each section performs numerous functions; however, there are two functions that most directly affect the residents of Fresno – counter service and telephone customer inquiries.